 Most people who develop delayed allergic symptoms with the first dose can safely get the second dose.
 You can take an antihistamine (eg, cetirizine or loratadine) prior to or following the second dose.
 Most people will have a similar milder reaction with the second dose.

-There have been very rare reports of myocarditis and pericarditis occurring after vaccination with the Comirnaty Pfizer COVID-19 vaccine.
+There have been very rare reports of myocarditis, pericarditis or both (myopericarditis) occurring after vaccination with the Comirnaty Pfizer COVID-19 vaccine.
 Note that infection by COVID-19 is far more likely to cause myocarditis than vaccination.

 What we know so far:

-A Medsafe and CARM (Centre for Adverse Reactions Monitoring) review of the reports of myocarditis and pericarditis received up to 1 December has found that:
+A Medsafe and CARM (Centre for Adverse Reactions Monitoring) review of the reports of myocarditis and pericarditis received to date has found that:

 - Symptoms usually appear within 1–5 days after receiving the Pfizer vaccine.